-If you’re visiting British Columbia’s Okanagan Valley and you love biking I’d recommend a full day of cycling on the Kettle Valley Railway (KVR) or at the very least a bike ride over the trestles through Myra Canyon.
+If you’re visiting British Columbia’s Okanagan Valley and you love biking I’d recommend a full day on the Kettle Valley Rail Trail (KVR) or at the very least a bike ride over the Myra Canyon trestles.

 The Kettle Valley Railway (KVR) is an abandoned railroad track that winds across the Okanagan and Similkameen region in southern BC.
 All told it offers over 800 km of cycling.
 The 80 km section from Myra Canyon near Kelowna through to Penticton is one of the most popular, though it’s the short 12 km (7.5 mi) Myra Canyon section that draws the biggest crowds of all.

 The section through Myra Canyon has been termed the jewel of the Kettle Valley Railway Trail.
 It was out of commission for five years after the 2003 forest fire destroyed 13 of its 18 famous wooden trestles.
 It didn’t reopen until June 2008 and since then it’s become tremendously popular, drawing up to 100,000 hikers and cyclists annually.